What should I do with your videos?

 How often will I get emails?

-I’ll share a new book talk on the first Wednesday of each month.
-I generally also run a giveaway on Twitter that day for a chance to win a copy of the book.
+I’ll share a new book talk on the first Wednesday of each month; I generally also run a giveaway that day for a chance to win a copy of the book.
 As a subscriber, you’ll also received (very infrequent) newsletters featuring exciting news about my books.

 Will you share information about you and your work?

-For information on me, my published books, and exciting updates, please sign up for my blog.
-(The sign-up is in the top right corner of the page.)
+For information on me, my published books, and exciting updates, please sign up for my (very occasional) newsletter.

 Will your book talks always be about fantasy books geared for 10-14 year old readers?

 Upper middle grade fantasy is my sweet spot, although I may sneak in books from another genre from time to time if I feel especially passionate about them.